hikeventures/hikeventures.github.io/_posts/trips/2017-07-13-archipelago-national-park.markdown

 From Sattmark it was just another 8 km trip to the harbor in Granvik where the ferry transported us free of charge to Pensar.
 The ferry stopped on several other places on islands during the trip where people left and entered the ferry m/s Viken.
 There was no possibility to buy coffee, tea or any refreshments on board but the ferry was also rather small.

-<amp-img src="https://farm5.staticflickr.com/4297/35031687264_93a8016caf_k.jpg" width="2048" height="1387" alt="Granvik - Pensar Ferry - m/s Viken - Archipelago National Park" layout="responsive"></amp-img>
+<amp-img src="https://farm5.staticflickr.com/4229/35894867095_ba3b2dfe21_o.jpg" width="2048" height="1387" alt="Granvik - Pensar Ferry - m/s Viken - Archipelago National Park" layout="responsive"></amp-img>

-Sailing was definitely a popular activity at that day as the sea was quite crwoded with sailing boats.
+Sailing was definitely a popular activity at that day as the sea was quite crowded with sailing boats.

 <amp-img src="https://farm5.staticflickr.com/4278/35739473231_6ea13b1564_k.jpg" width="2048" height="1368" alt="Granvik - Pensar m/s viken sailing boats" layout="responsive"></amp-img>